-In the short run, the enactment of eviction and foreclosure moratoria will help to keep people in their homes, but there has been a major disruption in the ability to pay for housing.
-As households struggle to balance rent and mortgage payments with food costs and other basic necessities, two questions dominate: 1) How will people manage missed or partial payments?
+The enactment of eviction and foreclosure moratoria will help to keep struggling households in their homes, but there has been a widespread disruption in the ability to pay for housing without additional supports.
+As households attempt to balance rent and mortgage payments with food costs and other basic necessities, two questions dominate: 1) How will people manage missed or partial payments?
 2) Will households be expected to repay those amounts as soon as the moratoria end?

-Note: The housing data in this project will support the development of a reimagined "2020 Greater Boston Housing Report Card," to be launched in June 2020.
+Note: The housing data in this project is supporting the development of a reimagined "2020 Greater Boston Housing Report Card," launched in June 2020.

 The change we're seeing:

-We have not yet seen comprehensive state and local data on rent collections, so for now we will rely on national surveys to give us an idea of these impacts.
-April rent payments provided a preliminary glance at how the pandemic has impacted the ability of renters to make their payments (or partial payments) for the month at the national level.
-According to a new rent tracker from the National Multifamily Housing Council (NMHC), while April collections started off lower than in March, by the end of the month most renters were able to make at least a partial payment on their rent.
-Rent collections for the first 3 weeks of May show a continuation of this stability, with roughly 91 percent of renters already having made their May rent payment.
+According to a rent payment tracker from the National Multifamily Housing Council (NMHC), by the end of April and May most renters were able to make at least a partial payment on their rent.
+Rent collections for the first three weeks of June show a continuation of this stability, with roughly 92 percent of renters already having made at least part of their June rent payment, consistent with prior months.
 It is likely that unemployment assistance, federal stimulus and other supports have mitigated much of the anticipated decline in rent collections for these first months of the crisis.
 It remains to be seen how rent collections might be impacted if these emergency measures are reduced or discontinued.

-Additional survey data from Apartment List provides a cross-section of May payments for different types of households.
-Similar to the NMHC data shown above, this survey found roughly 22 percent of renters were unable to make any payment at all so far this month (versus 20 percent for NMHC).
+Additional survey data from Apartment List provides a cross-section of the first week of June payments for different types of households.
+Similar to the NMHC data shown above, this survey found roughly 20 percent of renters were unable to make any payment at all so far this month (versus 19 percent for NMHC).
 Furthermore, the Apartment List survey found that inability to pay housing costs among homeowners was very similar to that of renters.
 As the month progresses these collection rates are likely to increase.
 Additionally, lower-income households are more likely to have made a partial or no payment.

-The Apartment List survey also shows that most households could cover only one or two months of housing costs if they were to lose their job (72 percent of renters and 54 percent of homeowners).
+In April, an earlier version of the Apartment List survey showed that most households could cover only one or two months of housing costs if they were to lose their job (72 percent of renters and 54 percent of homeowners).
 Only 28 percent of renters and 46 percent of homeowners in the survey said they could cover three or more months of housing payments.
 This indicates that as the pandemic and its associated economic impacts extend, we will likely see higher rates of partial and non-payment.
 It also indicates that many households do not have emergency savings.
 The likelihood that most families could repay past due rent and mortgage payments may be relatively low without the continuation of sufficient financial support.

 Why we're tracking it:

-The recent enactment of an eviction moratorium on April 21 is helping to keep people in their apartments if they struggle to make rent payments.
-The eviction moratorium includes protection for tenants who were already at risk of being evicted prior to the pandemic.
+The enactment of an eviction moratorium on April 21 is helping to keep people in their homes if they are struggling to make rent or mortgage payments.
+The moratorium includes protection for households already at risk of being evicted prior to the pandemic.
 However, the moratorium is only in effect until August 18, or 45 days after the end of the state emergency (whichever comes first).
 For more details on the intricacies of this law, visit the Department of Housing and Community Development’s (DHCD) COVID-19 website or the Massachusetts Legal Help website.
-Additional legislation or policy interventions will likely be needed to prevent a surge in evictions after legislative interventions phase out.
+Additional legislation or policy interventions will likely be needed to prevent a surge in evictions and foreclosures after legislative interventions phase out.